hj6hki123/MaestroMiner/README.md

 ## Disclaimer
 This program was heavily developed with the assistance of AI.
 Please use it at your own discretion and feel free to report any unexpected bugs or issues.

+## Future Projects
+1. Mobile Porting & Deployment: Porting the application to mobile devices for use on non-rooted hardware (leveraging ADB tools such as Shizuku).

+2. Automated Rhythm Game Playback: Implementation of image recognition for automated gameplay in rhythm games.

 ---